CameronAmos/Skim-Seq-Recombination-Detector/README.md

 using a large sliding window, its size based on the proximity of more confident recombination breakpoints.
 It is highly configurable, and works with high accuracy on skim-seq data only 0.028x in coverage.

-Input file example containing the chromosome, position, and if it was the Reference or Alternative allele.
+\textbf{Input file example containing the chromosome, position, and if it was the Reference or Alternative allele.}

 chr1A_TA299   323292  P2